Vicarious Liability Principles Involving Financial Responsibility Upon Employers, among othersPage last modified: October 10 2022

-Is a Business Responsible For the Misconduct of An Employee?
+Is An Employer Legally Responsible For Wrongdoing By An Employee?

 The Principle of Vicarious Liability May Make a Master, Meaning a Person or Entity That Hires Another, Legally Liable For Misconduct By the Hired Servant.
 This Vicarious Liability May Arise Regardless of Whether the Servant Is An Employee, Subcontractor, or Other Type of Agent Performing On Behalf of the Master.